pietraferreira/quartz/content/notes/daily/testing-relaxation-corev.md

 ---
-title:  2020-09-07
+title: "Testing Relaxation - COREV"
 tags:
   - daily
   - relocations
   - corev
+  - relaxation
+  - work
 programming-languagues:
-created: 2022-06-05
+created: 2020-09-07
 ---
-# 2020-09-07
+# Testing Relaxation - COREV
 ---
 `readelf -r` on .o files -> looks for particular relocations -> instead of -a it checks if we're getting the right relocation

-Construct a file that we know it is going to relax, so you could create an assembly file with a cv.start and a reference to something to something that it is away and put in between stuff that we know it will get relaxed away.
+Construct a file that we know it is going to relax, so you could create an assembly file with a cv.start and a reference to something that it is away and put in between stuff that we know it will get relaxed away.
 So something that will force the loop to shorten.

 - Things get shorten from 32bits to 16bits.
 - What we need to do is: add x3, x4, x5.